 Existentialism is a philosophy aimed at examining the question of human existence.
 It is often associated with 19th and 20th-century writers and philosophers such as Jean-Paul Sartre, Soren Kierkegaard, Albert Camus, and Friedrich Nietzsche.

-Existential thinking is also inherent in ancient Greek philosophy going as far back as Socrates—469-399 BCE (Flynn, 2009).
+Existential thinking is also inherent in ancient Greek philosophy going as far back as Socrates from 469 to 399 BCE (Flynn, 2009).

-Existential Therapy does not attempt to cure a person or diminish specific symptoms, but rather, it seeks to explore and question aspects of the human predicament (Corbett & Milton, 2011).
-The client is viewed as ever-changing and always in the process of becoming (Dryden, 2007).
+Existential Therapy does not attempt to cure a person nor diminish specific symptoms; rather, it seeks to explore and question aspects of the human predicament (Corbett & Milton, 2011).
+The client is viewed as ever changing and always in the process of becoming (Dryden, 2007).

-The existential therapist operates from the client’s perspective to explore what it means to be alive.
-He/she works with the client to examine unfulfilled needs and potential; and how to make rational choices.
-While this counseling approach is still evolving, research has indicated significant reductions in anxiety and depression symptoms following short-term existential therapy (Rayner & Vitali, 2015).
+Existential therapists operate from the client’s perspective to explore what it means to be alive.
+They work with the client to examine unfulfilled needs and potential, and how to make rational choices.
+While this counseling approach is still evolving, research has indicated significant reductions in anxiety and depression symptoms following short-term Existential Therapy (Rayner & Vitali, 2015).